 Because the sound power of a noise source is constant and specific, it can be used to calculate the expected sound pressure.
 The calculation requires detailed information about the noise source's environment.
 Usually a noise source with a lower sound power generates less sound pressure.
 For example, from the sound power of a compressor, one can calculate the expected sound pressure and sound pressure level at a certain location and distance.
 This information can be helpful in determining possible noise exposures and how they compare to the noise guidelines.

 The manufacturer can often provide noise emission data such as sound pressure levels under standard conditions and the sound power of equipment.
 A number of international standards are available for labelling machines and equipment with their noise emission levels.
-In Canada, the Canadian Standards Association's (CSA) Standard Z107.58 Noise Emission Declarations for Machinery provides manufacturers with a means to determine and to create noise emission declarations for the machinery they produce.
+In Canada, the CSA Standard Z107.58 Noise Emission Declarations for Machinery provides manufacturers with a means to determine and to create noise emission declarations for the machinery they produce.
 In addition, Health Canada has issued a notice to stakeholders recommending that this noise data be included in the technical sales literature and instructions for use of machinery intended for a workplace.

 Noise can be continuous, variable, intermittent or impulsive depending on how it changes over time.
 Continuous noise is noise which remains constant and stable over a given time period.
 The noise of boilers in a power house is relatively constant and can therefore be classified as continuous.